Edmond Hamilton

 Edmond Moore Hamilton (October 21, 1904 – February 1, 1977) was an American writer of science fiction during the mid-twentieth century.
+He is known for writing most of the Captain Future stories.

 Early life

 Born in Youngstown, Ohio, he was raised there and in nearby New Castle, Pennsylvania.
-Something of a child prodigy, he graduated from high school and entered Westminster College in New Wilmington, Pennsylvania at the age of 14, but washed out at 17.
+Something of a child prodigy, he graduated from high school and entered Westminster College in New Wilmington, Pennsylvania at the age of 14, but dropped out at 17.